A Brightwell-Winkler type characterisation of NU graphs: Background results and definitions

 \subsection{Critical tree obstructions}

-A {\em critical obstruction} $(T,p)$ for a graph $H$ consists of a graph $T$ and a partial $H$-colouring $p$ defined such that there exists no homomorphism $\phi: T \to H$ extending $p$, but for any proper subgraph $T'$ of $T$ there exists a homomorphism $\phi: T' \to H$ extending $p$ (or its restriction to $T'$).
+A {\em critical obstruction} $(T,p)$ for a graph $H$ consists of a graph $T$ and an $H$-precolouring $p$ of $T$ such that no homomorphism $\phi: T \to H$ extends $p$, but for any proper subgraph $T'$ of $T$ there exists a homomorphism $\phi: T' \to H$ extending $p$ (or its restriction to $T'$).

 It is well known (see \cite{Zad97}) that a graph has a \kNU{} polymorphism if and only if it has no critical obstructions $(T,p)$ with $|p| = k$.
 A critical obstruction $(T,p)$ is a {\em critical tree obstruction} if $T$ is a tree and $p$ is defined on its set of leaves.
 In \cite{LLZ05} it was shown for reflexive graphs that $H$ has a \kNU{} polymorphism if and only if it has no critical tree obstructions with $k$ leaves.
-The same was shown for irreflexive graphs in \cite{NU2} using a the characterisation of structures with tree dualily from \cite{LLT07}.
-We will extend this to general graphs.
+The same was shown for irreflexive graphs in \cite{NU2} using a characterisation of structures with tree duality from \cite{LLT07}.